Unitech/pm2/ADVANCED_README.md

 Units can be K(ilobyte), M(egabyte), G(igabyte).

 >
-Actually the way it works when you type :
+Actually the way it works when you type:
 `pm2 start app.js --max-memory-restart 50M`
 commander module will transform it to `maxMemoryRestart: "50M"`, then after being processed by PM2 logic it will become an env variable as follows `max_memory_restart : 52428800 // in bytes this time`.
 But since programmatic interface doesn't use commander you have to give it raw-mode : `maxMemoryRestart`.